carbon-design-system/carbon/docs/style.md

 }
 ```

+If we compared this to a class selector, for example `.my-component__button`,
-While this example may contain more specificity than needed, it's more important
+then we may consider this as adding more specificity than needed.
+However, for
-that the component itself implements this contract for accessibility.
+the design system it is more important that the component itself implements this
+contract for accessibility.

 #### Use the global `$prefix` variable